-After the city of Berkeley adopted the nation’s first tax on sugar-sweetened beverages, PHI researchers, led by Lynn Silver, PHI’s senior advisor on chronic disease and former assistant health commissioner in New York City, engaged in an assessment of the measure’s impact.
+After the city of Berkeley adopted the nation’s first tax on sugar-sweetened beverages, in April 2017 PHI researchers, led by Lynn Silver, PHI’s senior advisor on chronic disease and former assistant health commissioner in New York City, engaged in an assessment of the measure’s impact.
 Following their preliminary 6-month assessment of the soda tax, the team from PHI and the University of North Carolina conducted the largest-to-date evaluation of the tax, looking at the first 12 months after implementation.

 Their findings demonstrated the unequivocal success of the tax.